Author Information

 Questions on a specific paper or how to use the web form, contact: editorial@minsocam.org

-6. Tables at the end of your file.
+5. Tables are at the end of your article file, or in a separate editable format.

-7. Have strong artwork: readable fonts (remember to embed fonts), thick lines.
+6. Have good artwork files: readable fonts (remember to embed fonts), thick lines.

-9. No Conclusions, or summary, at the end of your paper—summary is for the Abstract.
+8. No Conclusions, or summary, at the end of your paper—summary is for the Abstract.
+Concluding remarks are allowed.
+Implications may be necessary or requested, but are not required for all papers.

-11. Part of a Special Collection?
+10. Is your submission part of a Special Collection?
 Remember to select the name from the pull-down list.
+More information here: Special Collections

-To clear your temporary internet files.
-This link shows how to clear Internet Explorer, Mozilla Firefox, Sarari, and Chrome.
+General tip: To clear your cache or temporary internet files.
+This PDF shows you how (Internet Explorer, Mozilla Firefox, Sarari, and Chrome).

 Proofs